A 1981 New Zealand action thriller directed by David Hemmings.

 - Man of Wealth and Taste: Brown's first line is a complaint that the mook sent to greet him is too ugly.
 He spends half the movie with a martini glass in his hand, including when he's traveling down the river in a dinghy.
 The impracticality of Brown's luxury is spoofed when, after calmly threatening Barney at his deer farm, Brown climbs back in his expensive limo which then can't drive off as it's bogged down in the mud.

 - Names To Run Away From Very Fast: Brown introduces his henchmen as "Mr Broken Teeth, Mr Ruptured Spleen, and my right-hand man — Mr Rape Your Daughter With Assault Unless You Play Ball."

 - Newsreel: The film opens with an RKO newsreel about the Yankee Zephyr and its cargo; an aerial shot of the aircraft ends with smoke pouring from the engine as it vanishes into the clouds.

 - Pity the Kidnapper: The villains try to force Gilbert to show them where the Yankee Zephyr is, only to have him lead them round in circles for days.

 - Rare Guns: One of the very few movies that showcases the AR-10, a 7.62mm Armalite assault rifle that preceded the M16.

-- Save the Villain: Averted — Sally implores the others to do this as the Yankee Zephyr sinks, but Barney and Gilbert refuse.
+- Save the Villain: Averted — Sally implores the others to do this as the Yankee Zephyr sinks, but Barney and Gilbert Refuse to Rescue the Disliked.

 - Scenery Porn: The mountains and rivers of New Zealand, two decades before The Lord of the Rings.